-- Waitlists become null and void after this date. - There is no guarantee you will be moved off the waitlist and enrolled in the class. - When classes begin, instructors are not required to add students who were waitlisted for the class. - Check your schedule regularly at MySJSU to monitor your position on a waitlist.
+- Waitlists become null and void after this date. - There is no guarantee you will be moved off the waitlist and enrolled in the class. - The waitlist cannot enroll you for a different section of the same class and cannot override a time conflict. - When classes begin, instructors are not required to add students who were waitlisted for the class. - Check your schedule regularly at MySJSU to monitor your position on a waitlist.